lokpoon/LunaSim-Document/_sources/moonshine_software_setup.md

     - At the bottom select **None of the above**
     - Select **UTC** and OK

-5. To change Raspberry Pi's clock to the user's current time (without DST, even if the user is currently experiencing DST), in terminal enter:
+5. Change Raspberry Pi's clock to the user's current time (without DST, even if the user is currently experiencing DST), by entering into the terminal terminal:
     ```
     sudo date -s 'YYYY-MM-DD hh:mm:ss'
     ```
-    - Change the above to the user's current time in Year-Month-Day hour:minute:second.
-Keep the digits format, meaning four digits for the year and two digits for the rest.
+    - Change the above to the user's current time, for example '2022-01-01 01:01:00'.

 6. Copy the time from the Raspberry Pi system to the Hardware RTC by entering:
     ```